lemonsterpie/LHL-P1/starting_with_questions.md

 SELECT
 	*
 FROM		grouped_total_revenue
-WHERE 		total_transaction_revenue IS NOT NULL AND country NOT LIKE  '%United States%' ORDER BY 	total_transaction_revenue DESC
+WHERE 		country NOT LIKE  '%United States%'
+ORDER BY 	total_transaction_revenue DESC
 LIMIT 		10
 ```
+Answer:

+The top 5 cities with the most total transaction revenue are `San Francisco`, `Sunnyvale`, `Atlanta`, `Palo Alto`, and `Tel Aviv-Yafo`, respectively.
+It is evident that American cities are prominent in the most profitable cities.
+Of the 10 cities with the most total revenue, only `Tel Aviv-Yafo` and `Sydney` are not located in the US.
+Excluding American cities from the results, the other three cities that have total transaction revenues are `Toronto`, CNY?, `Zurich`, and `Chuo`,

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

 SQL Queries:
 ```